 Working out the exact boundary

-If you want to set the exact boundary for your land or property, you should:
+You can set the exact boundary for your land or property if you want to.

 Get as much information as possible from your title plan, registry documents and other documentation.
 You may find it useful to find information about neighbouring properties from the Land Registry.